 - Freeze the bites well.
 You want to make sure they are as cold as possible before dipping them in chocolate

-Coconut cream - is commonly available from supermarkets and asian stores.
-I do not recommend substituting the coconut cream with coconut milk.
-The fat content isn't high enough and you ice cream will be more icy.
+Coconut cream - is commonly available in supermarkets and Asian stores.
+I do not recommend substituting coconut cream with coconut milk.
+The fat content isn't high enough and your ice cream will be icier.

-Coconut sugar - is commonly available from supermarkets and asian stores.
-The sugar gives the bites a more natural creamy colour instead of the bright white of traditional bounty bars.
+Coconut sugar - is commonly available in supermarkets and Asian stores.
+The sugar gives the bites a more natural creamy color instead of the bright white of traditional bounty bars.
 You can substitute the coconut sugar with the same amount of castor sugar if you prefer.

 Roasted cashews - help give the ice cream a lovely creamy texture.
-I use roasted cashews here for extra flavour.
+I use roasted cashews here for extra flavor.
 You can use raw cashews if you prefer.
 I have not tried this recipe with different types of nuts.
-Cashews make some of the most creamy non dairy ice cream, so if you use another type of nut its likely your ice cream won't be as creamy.
+Cashews make some of the most creamy non-dairy ice creams, so if you use another type of nut it's likely your ice cream won't be as creamy.

-Coconut oil - I have used unrefined coconut oil here for extra coconutty flavour.
-You can use refined coconut oil to.
+Coconut oil - I have used unrefined coconut oil here for extra coconutty flavor.
+You can use refined coconut oil too.
 Both will help thin the chocolate and make it easier to dip the bites and have a smoother, less waxy mouth feel when eating after the bites have been frozen.

 Desiccated coconut - is finely grated coconut, commonly used in baking.
-It helps give the ice cream some texture and extra coconut bite .
+It helps give the ice cream some texture and an extra coconut bite.
 Be sure it add the desiccated coconut towards the end of churning the ice cream, so as not to clog the paddle of the churner.

-Xanthan gum - sometimes called vegetable gum, is a fermented by product.
-It's used to commonly in gluten free baking and a huge variety of other products to thicken and stabilise food.
-Its often used by vegans and those with egg allergies as an egg substitute.
+Xanthan gum - sometimes called vegetable gum, is a fermented by-product.
+It's used commonly in gluten-free baking and a huge variety of other products to thicken and stabilize food.
+It's often used by vegans and those with egg allergies as an egg substitute.

 You can leave it out if you prefer.
-Your ice cream may be more icy, but will still taste delicious!
+Your ice cream may be icier, but will still taste delicious!